Rimini Holidays: Exciting Things to Do (Aside from the Beaches)

 San Marino Republic

-A tiny enclave into the Emilia Romagna region, the San Marino Republic is perched atop a steep hill of the Apennine mountain range.
+A tiny enclave in the Emilia Romagna region, the San Marino Republic is perched atop a steep hill of the Apennine mountain range.
 Small as it is, San Marino became a UNESCO World Heritage Site in 2008, and this small country is one of the most popular day trips from Rimini.

 A visit to San Marino is one of the best things to do in Rimini, and you should, without a doubt, take a day off from the beach to get there.
 Indeed, the small Republic is near and an easy day trip from Rimini.
 Although you can easily get there on your own, it’s such a fascinating destination that you may wish to take a guided tour.
 That way, you would learn more about this unique tiny country and explore it from a different perspective.
 Furthermore, San Marino is a fantastic destination if you like active travel and hiking.